Hopf algebra gauge theory on a ribbon graph: Holonomies and curvature

 \subsection{Algebraic properties of the holonomies}

 In this section, we investigate the algebraic properties of the holonomy functor, focussing on the contravariant functor $\mathrm{Hol}^*: \mathcal C(\Gamma)\to\mathrm{Hom}_{\FF}(K^*,{K^*}\exoo{E})$ and the associated linear maps $\hol_p^*=\mathrm{Hol}^*(p):K^*\to \mathcal A^*_\Gamma$ for paths $p\in \mathcal G(\Gamma)$.
 As semisimplicity is required to obtain holonomies that satisfy the defining relations of the path groupoid, we restrict attention to finite-dimensional semisimple quasitriangular Hopf algebras $K$ in the following.
 Recall that this implies that $K$ is ribbon with ribbon element $\nu=u$ and grouplike element $g=1$.
-We start by analysing the behaviour of the holonomies with respect to the graph operations.
+We start by analysing the behaviour of the holonomies of face paths that are compatible with the ciliation (cf. Definition \ref{def:cilpath}) with respect to the graph operations.